Nonye2K3/chia/Endurance.md

 `sudo nvme smart-log /dev/nvme0 | grep data_units_written`

 Bytes written = output * 1000 * 512B

 TBW = output * 1000 * 512B / (1000^4) or (1024^4)

-To find out NAND writes, you will have use the vendor plugins for NVMe-cli.
+To find out NAND writes, you will have use the vendor plugins for NVMe-CLI.

 `sudo nvme <vendor name> help`